Ashok0/EnderalVREssentials/README.md

 [**Unique Enderal Uniques SE v2.0**](https://www.nexusmods.com/enderalspecialedition/mods/38?tab=files): Enderal SE conversion of Unique Enderal Uniques using SSE nif optimizer.

 [**Kolapon's Unique Weapons v1.5**](https://www.nexusmods.com/enderalspecialedition/mods/95?tab=files): Gives unique appearance to several of the unique weapons in Enderal and adds a brand new staff to one of the bosses.

+[**Craftable Bound Weapons v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/195?tab=files): Allows the player to craft and temper fully functional permanent bound weapons and arrows.
+Can be crafted at any smithy for 2 filled grand soul gems and tempered for 1 grand soul gem at any grindstone.
+Fully compatible.

 [**Maps - SE v1.2**](https://www.nexusmods.com/enderal/mods/49?tab=files): You can now buy maps that will show you the landmarks of the region.